Skip to main content

 Why Christians Must Pursue Holiness

-I have been studying the topic of holiness for some time now, and I keep running into the same contradictions.
+I have been studying holiness for some time now.
+And I keep running into the same contradictions.

 One Christian tells another they are being "holier than thou."
-Someone else warns a friend not to be "too holy."
-And somewhere along the way, the idea took root that full, wholehearted holiness is somehow dull, excessive, or reserved for a certain type of person.
+Someone warns a friend not to be "too holy."
+And somewhere along the way, a quiet but dangerous idea took root: that wholehearted pursuit of holiness is excessive, dull, or reserved for a particular kind of person.

-The only place to find a reliable answer is Scripture.
+The only reliable place to find that answer is Scripture.

 What God Actually Says